-News outlets report Sara Michel Tansey was convicted Monday of destruction of property for taking Jason Kessler's cellphone.
-He was using the phone to livestream the rally.
+News outlets report that Sara Michel Tansey was convicted Monday of destruction of property for taking Jason Kessler’s cellphone.
+He was using his phone to livestream the rally.

 Joseph Draego was convicted of assault for using excessive force in retrieving Kessler’s cellphone.